msg-systems/sap-bp-mcp-server/README.md

 This compiles the source code, runs tests, and packages the application into a deployable JAR file in the `target` directory.

-**⚠️ Important Note:** During the build process, integration tests will execute that create an actual Business Partner record in your configured SAP system.
+**⚠️ Important Note:** During the build process, an integration test will execute that creates an actual Business Partner record in your configured SAP system.
 Ensure your test environment is properly set up to handle these operations.

 ## Usage